Lesley Hanes | January 27, 2016

 Web writers know to write concisely because attention spans online are short.
 But does the rise of smartphones mean we need to adopt an even more economical writing style?

-In Information Everywhere: Flexible Content With Responsive Design, Nicky Bleiel
+In her Information Everywhere: Flexible Content With Responsive Design conference, Nicky Bleiel

 recommends we write concisely as ‘mobile users are less likely to wade through content’.
 Helpfully, she clarifies what concise does and doesn’t mean:

 Concise does not mean short.
 Short tells us nothing.
 Like a piece of string, text should be as long as necessary.
 Concise does not mean robospeak, as in ‘push button’ instead of ‘push the button’.
 Keep the ‘the’.
 Concise does not mean gutted for mobile.
 Don’t think, ‘Smartphone users won’t need that’.
 They will.
 Concise means minimal: enough to meet your audience’s needs and accomplish your purpose.
 No more, no less.